h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_2_Quiz.md

 2. Calculate the KL divergence $D_{KL}(Q||P)$
 3. Calculate the cross-entropy $H(P, Q)$
 4. Explain why $D_{KL}(P||Q) \neq D_{KL}(Q||P)$ and what this means in practice

+For a detailed explanation of this question, see [Question 2: KL Divergence and Cross-Entropy](L2_2_2_explanation.md).

 ## Question 3